Who We Are

 He is a native English speaker but is conversant in French, Italian and I-Kiribati.

 Donna Tarpinian |

-Donna Tarpinian has over 20 years experience in analysis, design, and development of business systems across a variety of industries.
-For the past several years, she has supported organizations with accounting, reporting and information technology needs.
+Donna Tarpinian has almost 30 years experience in analysis, design, and development of business systems across a variety of industries.
+For the past 15 years, she has supported organizations with accounting, reporting and information technology needs.